fcosmo/todoApp/meta/readme.txt

     classMeta:

-        name: the name of this class.
+        name: the name of this entity.
+Capitalized with CamelCase.
             ::= <string>
         description: the description of this class.
             ::= <string>